DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 been left as invalid JSON.
 For example, it was edited my mistake whilst reviewing the properties being reused.

-**Fix:** Find the $id being referenced and restoring the required file or use IDE undo buffer.
+**Fix:** Find the $id being referenced and restore the required file to its original state.

 </details>